Coach / Bus Tours & Trips in Norway

 Norwegian Fjords

-Grace, traveled in June
+Angie, traveled in August

 Wi-Fi equipped luxury coaches connect Oslo's medieval castle to Bergen's UNESCO-listed wharf.
 The journey features Hardangerfjord ferry crossing and Flåm railway excursion, with stays at quality hotels like First Hotel Millennium Oslo.